-teacher to enable staff to deliver own SEL in class TA support in class Internal monitoring supports this.
+teacher to enable staff to deliver own SEL in class Internal monitoring supports this.
 All of our children, regardless of their challenges, access within class provision.
-Evidence from EEFT shows that effective SEL support must be 4 "Meet and Greet" is an essential part of each class.
-Bespoke emotional well-being support is provided throughout the day. embedded into routine educational practice and robustly supported by all staff.
-60% of children rated on our ACES profile are PP. Bespoke Nurture provision (NEST) to provide SEL Our bespoke provision includes: Triage from staff when a child is in immediate need Rapid intervention for individual children responding to their immediate need Music Therapy Art Therapy Lifeskills Forest School Evidence from EEFT concludes: "Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+TA support in class "Meet and Greet" is an essential part of each class.
+Bespoke emotional well-being support is provided throughout the day.
+Bagel provided for breakfast if needed.
+Evidence from EEFT shows that effective SEL support must be embedded into routine educational practice and robustly supported by all staff.
+60% of children rated on our ACES profile are PP. "In England 2.7 million (74%) disadvantaged children and young people could be missing out on breakfast."
+(Source: Leeds City Council Well-being Report Monday, 27/06/2022) 4 Bespoke Nurture provision (NEST) to Evidence from EEFT concludes: 1,4,5,6 provide SEL Our bespoke provision includes: • Triage from staff when a child is in immediate need • Rapid intervention for individual children responding to their immediate need • Music Therapy • Art Therapy • Lifeskills • Forest School "Social and emotional learning (SEL) interventions seek to improve pupils' decision-making skills, interaction with others and their self-management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 Being able to effectively manage emotions will be beneficial to children even if it does not translate to reading and maths support. " The bespoke nurture provision seeks to provide this.
 We are very mindful of the fact that there is low security in this provision and carefully track the engagement with learning and negative incidents as a way of monitoring the effectiveness of this provision.
-1,4,5,6 Attendance support Embedding good practice from DFE's Improving School Attendance 6 Contingency Historically, we know we need money to have a small amount of money to support Pupil Premium children with on- going needs Eg trips; uniform; music tuition All
+Attendance support Embedding good practice from DFE's Improving School Attendance 6 Contingency Historically, we know we need money to have a small amount of money to support Pupil Premium children with ongoing needs Eg trips; uniform; music tuition All